sergiogragera/showcase-db-migration/README.md

 ## Installation

 We need to install [Docker](https://docs.docker.com/get-docker/) in order to deploy the database and migration tool containers.
-In this first version we use PostgreSQL and Liquibase images.
+In this first version we use PostgreSQL and Liquibase/Flyway images.

 ## Usage